xilin2/vision-openpose-video/README.md

 3. In the folder "src," delete util.py.
 This will be replaced by the util.py included in this repo.

 4. Clone a copy of Yolo-Hand-Detection inside your new directory.
+You should now have the folders, "src," "notebooks," "model," and "Yolo-Hand-Detection" in your project directory.

     ```bash
     git clone https://github.com/cansik/yolo-hand-detection.git